 No minimum order.

 Graph Databases for Safety: Democratization of Data-Analysis for Safety Experts bridges the gap between computer science and safety science, introducing a data-platform and safety analysis techniques for the safety science domain that is based on a relatively new form of scalable NoSQL database.
-Use cases for the safety domain, including automated text analysis for accident reports, remote conditioning monitoring and populating bow-ties with real-life data and databases are discussed, along with an explanation on how to use big data for safety.
+Use cases for the safety domain are discussed, including automated text analysis for accident reports, remote conditioning monitoring and populating bow-ties with real-life data and databases along with an explanation on how to use big data for safety.
 This book opens up immense potential for further research as virtually any safety-related data can be stored in graph-databases.

 - Offers a generic and consistent big-data approach to safety, paving the way for the digital transformation of safety science and safety management

 - Focuses on the practical development of big-data techniques for safety

 - Provides simple and straightforward methods that enable any safety researcher working with big data